pandaero/42_Core_pushswap/README.md

 # 42_Core_pushswap
-A project at 42 schools concerning sorting using two stacks.
+A project in the "second circle" at 42 schools concerning number sorting using two stacks.